blaues0cke/PiSleepTalk/README.md

 Files are processed in the following folders:

+1. `/usr/sleeptalk/records-import` put audio files to want to import in the system in this folde using samba.
+It will processed like it is a recording made from your Raspberry Pi.s
-1. `/usr/sleeptalk/records-raw` contains all raw audio chunks recorded by `record-chunks.sh`.
+2. `/usr/sleeptalk/records-raw` contains all raw audio chunks recorded by `record-chunks.sh`.
-2. `/usr/sleeptalk/records-timestamp` contains all audio chunks added with a timestamp by `add-timestamp-to-filename.sh`.
+3. `/usr/sleeptalk/records-timestamp` contains all audio chunks added with a timestamp by `add-timestamp-to-filename.sh`.
-3. `/usr/sleeptalk/records-amplitude` contains all audio chunks added with its amplitude data by `add-amplitude-to-filename.sh`.
+4. `/usr/sleeptalk/records-amplitude` contains all audio chunks added with its amplitude data by `add-amplitude-to-filename.sh`.
-4. `/usr/sleeptalk/records-to-render`. contains all data that is required to render a video.
+5. `/usr/sleeptalk/records-to-render`. contains all data that is required to render a video.
-5. `/usr/sleeptalk/records-decrease-volume` the volume of all files in this folder is decreased by 50% by `process-volume.sh`.
+6. `/usr/sleeptalk/records-decrease-volume` the volume of all files in this folder is decreased by 50% by `process-volume.sh`.
 All processed files are moved back to `/usr/sleeptalk/records-to-render`.
-6. `/usr/sleeptalk/records-increase-volume` the volume of all files in this folder is increased by 50% by `process-volume.sh`.
+7. `/usr/sleeptalk/records-increase-volume` the volume of all files in this folder is increased by 50% by `process-volume.sh`.
 All processed files are moved back to `/usr/sleeptalk/records-to-render`.
-7. `/usr/sleeptalk/records-rendered` contains finally rendered videos including their subtitles.
+8. `/usr/sleeptalk/records-rendered` contains finally rendered videos including their subtitles.
-8. `/usr/sleeptalk/records-final` contains upload ready videos build by concating multiple rendered records.
+9. `/usr/sleeptalk/records-final` contains upload ready videos build by concating multiple rendered records.

 ## Audio detection and rating logic